jpavley/Comic-Keeper/HOWTO.md

 ### Step 3.3

-Add an unwind/exit segue case to _PickerDateViewController_ chooseSegueToPerform().
+Add an unwind/exit segue case to _PickerDateViewController_ doneButton().
 This is when the user taps _Done_.
 You will almost always want to perform the "DatePickedSegue" segue which in turn calls _EditComicBookViewController_ datePickerDidPickDate().
 Note: the segue identifier is that of the unwind/exit segue!

     @IBAction func doneButton(_ sender: Any) {
         performSegue(withIdentifier: "DatePickedSegue", sender: self)